Mona Fandey: Appeals

 Mona and the others filed appeals to the Federal Court and in 1999, the court dismissed their appeals and upheld the death sentence.
 Finally, the three convicts sought to obtain a pardon from the Pardons Board of Malaysia, their final chance of redemption.
 However, the board refused to give clemency.

 According to prison officers, Mona was a well behaved inmate who read the Quran and performed Islamic prayers five times a day.
 Mona and her co-accused were given a last meal of Kentucky Fried Chicken on the night before their execution.

 Execution

-In the early morning hours of 2 November 2001, Mona, Affandy and Juraimi were hanged at Kajang Prison.
+In the early morning hours of 2 November 2001, Mona, Affandi and Juraimi were hanged at Kajang Prison.
 A prison official said the trio expressed no remorse at the pre-dawn execution.
 It was reported that during her execution Mona uttered the words "aku takkan mati", meaning "I will never die", and was still calm and smiling.